Kevin Gausman

-Kevin John Gausman (born January 6, 1991) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He has previously played in MLB for the Baltimore Orioles, Atlanta Braves, Cincinnati Reds, and San Francisco Giants.
+Kevin John Gausman (born January 6, 1991) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
+He has previously played in MLB for the Baltimore Orioles, Atlanta Braves, Cincinnati Reds, San Francisco Giants, and Toronto Blue Jays.

 Gausman played college baseball for the LSU Tigers, with whom he was an All-American.
-He was selected by the Orioles in the first round (4th overall) of the 2012 MLB draft, and made his MLB debut in 2013.
+He was selected by the Orioles in the first round (4th overall) of the 2012 MLB draft and made his MLB debut in 2013.
 He was an All-Star in 2021 and 2023 and led the American League in strikeouts in 2023.

 Early life

 Gausman attended Grandview High School in Aurora, Colorado, where he played for the school's baseball team as a pitcher.
 In his sophomore year he pitched to a 5–2 win–loss record with a 2.79 earned run average (ERA).
 In his junior year, he was 7–2 with a 2.15 ERA, and in 2010, his senior year, he was 9–2 with a 3.12 ERA.
 As a batter, playing for his high school varsity, he hit .322/.431/.576 with seven home runs and 40 runs batted in (RBIs) in 145 plate appearances.

-The Los Angeles Dodgers selected Gausman in the sixth round of the 2010 Major League Baseball Draft, but he did not sign.
+The Los Angeles Dodgers selected Gausman in the sixth round of the 2010 Major League Baseball draft, but he did not sign.

 College career

-He attended Louisiana State University (LSU), where he played college baseball for the LSU Tigers baseball team.
+Gausman attended Louisiana State University (LSU), where he played college baseball for the LSU Tigers baseball team.
 In 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-In 2012, as a sophomore at LSU, he was 12–2 (leading the Southeastern Conference in wins) with a 2.77 ERA in 18 games (17 starts) and 135 strikeouts (leading the Conference) in 123.2 innings.
+In 2012, as a sophomore at LSU, he was 12–2 (leading the Southeastern Conference in wins) with a 2.77 ERA in 18 games (17 starts) and 135 strikeouts (leading the conference) in 123 2/3 innings.
 He was named an All-American in 2012.

-Gausman pitched in both Games 1 and 2 of the Baton Rouge Super Regional, coming out in relief in the completion of the rain-delayed first game and earning a win, but taking a loss in the second game as LSU suffered a historic upset at the hands of Stony Brook.
+Gausman pitched in both Games 1 and 2 of the Baton Rouge Super Regional, coming out in relief in the completion of the rain-delayed first game and earning a win, but taking a loss in the second game as LSU suffered a historic upset loss to Stony Brook.
 In an interview with Jake Arrieta ten years later, Gausman said, "That's probably the one thing in baseball that I constantly look back on."